calipho-sib/nextprot-docs/help/learn-programmatic-access.md

 Look at a real example now:
 https://search.nextprot.org/entry/NX_P01308/gh/ddtxra/protein-existence-levels

-To start with, you can fork the simple example on https://search.nextprot.org/entry/NX_P01308/gh/ddtxra/protein-existence-levels.
-Instruction on how to publish are on the readme file.
+To start with, you can fork the sources of the real example on GitHub: [https://github.com/ddtxra/protein-existence-levels](https://github.com/ddtxra/protein-existence-levels).
+Instruction on how to publish in nextprot website are part of the readme file.

 Happy programming!